omegat-org/omegat/release/readme.txt

 ==============================================================================
  4. Getting involved in the OmegaT project

-To participate in the OmegaT development, get in touch with the developers at:
+To participate in the development of OmegaT, get in touch with the developers at:
     http://lists.sourceforge.net/lists/listinfo/omegat-development

 To translate OmegaT's user interface, user manual or other related documents,